lukelovekin/T2A1_Workbook/README.md

 *** Companies (including ACME Corporation) value previous project experience and case studies.
 The following set of questions relate to this RfQ-requirement.

+## Marketplace Website

 Q14	Conduct research into a marketplace website (app) and answer the following parts:
  a.
 List and describe the software used by the app.

- This criterion is linked to a Learning OutcomeCMP1042-2.1 - Conducts research and describes the software used by an organisation (software / database)
-6.0 to >5.0 pts
+Conducts research and describes the software used by an organisation (software / database) 6.0 to >5.0 pts
 HD
 Complete and detailed description of the software used by an organisation